hww/unity_mvc/Assets/Plugins/VARP/MVC/Connectors/README.md

 - Model transform (or rigidbody, joint)
 - Representation transform

-When hooks connected, each object has acces to model transform or to representation transform.
+When hooks connected, each object has acces to model transform or to representation transform of other hook.

 ![AttachHook Diagram](docs/AttachHook.png)